joulev/tailwind-dark-aware/readme.md

 A couple of things to note:

-- By default, Tailwind colours of shade 50 are ignored (so you can't do `bg-daw-stone-50`).
-The reason being that Tailwind doesn't provide shade 950.
-You can [override this behaviour](#ignoredkeys).

 - If you provide colour labeled with `DEFAULT`, by default your colour is kept intact (i.e. same colour in dark mode as in light mode).
 You can [change this behaviour](#invertdefaultcolours).

   ```jsx